-On my very first night in the beautiful Roussillon region, I had the thrill of the delightful Caroline Bonville, to be my host at the elegant four star hotel and restaurant Villa Duflot in Perpignan.
+On my very first night in the beautiful Roussillon region, I had the thrill of the delightful Caroline Bonville, being my host at the elegant four star hotel and restaurant Villa Duflot in Perpignan.

 Caroline can be aptly described as an artisanal winemaker, and has a particular passion for Carignan, as well as the typical red grapes of the Roussillon (Grenache Noir, Syrah, Mourvedre.
 Her white wines made from Grenache Gris, Grenache Blanc, etc are crisp, dry, and fresh.

 Mas Karolina encompasses 17 hectares and is located at the foot of the Pyrenees.
 The specific village is Saint-Paul-de-Fenouillet, and it is located in Maury, one of the two key AOP regions for high quality sweet wine that first became an appellation in 1936.

 Like many of the producers I will meet on this trip, Caroline loves the sweet wine tradition and makes a lovely Vin Doux Natural.
 I personally love this style, and would happily drink it any time of the day.
 Most people think of serving this after dinner, but I think it can work with some food dishes.
 Many cocktail specialists are mixing this wine with tonic water to serve as an aperitif.

 Though I adored Caroline’s sweet wines, it is her red wines that important because they absolutely reflect the specific terroir on which they are grown, as well as the rather wild landscape of the Maury region.
 When I think of Maury, the cover image of Maurice Sendak’s book “Where the Wild Things Are” comes to mind because it the land is always described as being so rustic and animated.

 Though this YouTube Video is in the French language, if you click on it you can see Caroline being interviewed against the dramatic backdrop of her land.